SaltwaterC/ftp-get/README.md

 });
 ```

 Basically you need to pass the callback as the second argument of the get function instead of passing the file path.
-However, although the FTP client uses by default the binary mode for transfering a file, the buffered response is intended to be used only with textual data.
+The buffered response mode is intended to be used only with textual data.

 ## Misc